 This technical note pertains to SDG Target 6.6: By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes.
 Target 6.6 focuses on the protection and restoration of water-related ecosystems in order to secure the delivery of essential ecosystem services.
 In the context of SDG 6, this specifically relates to the supply of freshwater to society.
-SDG Target Indicator 6.6.1, 'Change in the extent of water-related ecosystems over time', is intended to inform on the trends in ecosystem assets that directly provide these services.
-Reflecting that other water-related ecosystems (e.g., forests and mountains) are covered elsewhere in the SDGs, SDG Target Indicator 6.6.1 focuses exclusively on waterbodies/wetlands (UNSD, 2018d).
+SDG Indicator 6.6.1, 'Change in the extent of water-related ecosystems over time', is intended to inform on the trends in ecosystem assets that directly provide these services.
+Reflecting that other water-related ecosystems (e.g., forests and mountains) are covered elsewhere in the SDGs, SDG Indicator 6.6.1 focuses exclusively on waterbodies/wetlands (UNSD, 2018d).

-The System of Environmental Economic Accounting (SEEA) provides a flexible framework for collating and integrating data to support reporting on progress towards SDG 6.6.1 with respect to different types of water-related ecosystems (including freshwaters).
+The SEEA provides a flexible framework for collating and integrating data to support reporting on progress towards SDG 6.6.1 with respect to different types of water-related ecosystems (including freshwaters).
 This will also support countries in other international reporting commitments, in particular under the Ramsar International Convention on Wetlands.
 The Ramsar Convention (2005) explicitly recognises the dependence of human well-being on wetland ecosystem services and the role of wetlands (including open waters) in supporting sustainable development.
 By providing an integrated measurement approach that is consistent with a wide range of economic and social statistics, the SEEA provides a pathway for integrating this type of information on wetland benefits into a wide range of policy actions and sector plans, in the spirit of the Ramsar Convention.
-A summary of this Policy Framework for SDG 6.6.1 and related policy entry-points is provided in Appendix D.